chainapsis/keplr-wallet/docs/send_tokens.md

         1. Head over to [this page](https://www.mintscan.io/fetchai/relayers)
         2. At the top, select the sending chain, for example **Fetch.AI**.
 Then below it, click **IBC RELAYERS**.
         3. Select the destination chain, for example **OSMOSIS**.
         4. You can now see the channels between the two chains.
 Select an active channel (in green) and note the sending chain's channel ID.
-In the example of Fetch.AI to Osmosis, the sending chain's (Fetch.AI's) channel ID is `channel-10`.
+For Fetch.AI to Osmosis, the sending chain's (Fetch.AI's) channel ID is `channel-10`.
         5. Enter the channel ID in the Fetch wallet (`channel-10` in our example).

     !!! info
         Remember to write the channel ID in lower case (i.e. `channel-X`)

     !!! warning
             If there are no green channels, the relayers are temporarily inactive.
-Wait until one becomes active again.
+You need to wait until one becomes active again.

 6. Click **Save**.

 !!!
 Failure
-    If you input the wrong Channel ID, the wallet will not accept it and shows you an error.
+    If you input an incorrect Channel ID, either the wallet will not accept it and shows you an error, or your transaction could get stuck in an inactive channel.